GuillaumePv/pin_surrogate_model/README.md

 # Master thesis: Deep Structural estimation With an Application to a likelihood fnction (PIN model)

-This package proposes an easy application of the master thesis: "Deep Structural estimation With an Application to PIN estimation"
+This package proposes an easy application of the master thesis: "Deep Structural estimation: with an application to market microstructure modelling"

-## Abstract

-Create surrogate model for the likelihood function of the PIN model

 ## Installation